waveyboym/WVY-DBMS/README.md

 ![just the home tab"](presentation-img/home-dashboard.png "just the home tab")

 # How to use this project
+***NB: if you feel these instructions are unclear or confusing, please have a look below them, I have included a section with links to other forms such as a video of these instructions and VS code and JAVAFX's official instructions for setup which I used when I was setting up everything.*** \\
 1. First download <a href="https://code.visualstudio.com/">VS Code</a>
-2. Follow this <a href="https://mkyong.com/maven/how-to-install-maven-in-windows/">article</a> to download maven and set the correct path variables
+2. Follow this <a href="https://mkyong.com/maven/how-to-install-maven-in-windows/">article</a> to download maven and set the correct path variables.
+Also make sure you hava java installed.
+I used <a href="https://www.oracle.com/java/technologies/javase/jdk20-archive-downloads.html">jdk version 20</a>.
 3. In VS code open the extensions tab and download and install the <a href="https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack">Java extension pack</a>
 4. At the top of the nav bar in vs code, there should be tab titled as view.
 Click on that then click on command pallete... and you will get a popup.
 5. Search "crate java project" in the searchbar